kalanaS95/Light-Weight-DIFT/README.md

 View from the victim’s perspective Light weight DIFT was implemented to capture the behavior of the processes during an execution of an malicious remote attack happens through SSH and SCP.
-Victim-side light weight DIFT helps to visualize process trace of a victim system during the execution of a SSH and SCP based attack.
-Implementation of the victim-side light weight DIFT consists of three components.
+View from the victim's perspective light weight DIFT helps to visualize process trace of a victim system during the execution of a SSH and SCP based attack.
+Implementation of view from the victim's perspective light weight DIFT consists of three components.

 **1. Start and termination script**